maxwell-01/MaxAndHannahPortfolio/max-hannah-portfolio-nextjs/README.md

 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Second, open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Next JS

-[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
-This endpoint can be edited in `pages/api/hello.ts`.

-The `pages/api` directory is mapped to `/api/*`.
-Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+# Things I would do differently
+Below is a list of changes or additional developments I would make if this was to be production code:
+* Generalise and abstract out contentful mapper into separate solution that can be reused in other projects

-# Todo
+# Notes
-Consume json data received from Contentful, create a objects for each type of data
-Give each object an index so we know what order to render them in

-nested objects?
-Just create another wrapper component?
+Points of interest in this project
+* There are several ways to render rich html from CMS systems in React.
+I deliberately opted to receive the data as json
+and create a recursive mapper.
+This means work has to be redone if a switch of CMS is required and the format changes
+but reduces the risk of cross site scripting.